vmware-archive/nsx-ci-pipeline/README.md

 3. Create a directory for you Concourse parameters|configuration file: `mkdir params`
 4. Past parameters the sample below into a new file,  ***change the required min variables!!!*** : `vi params/env1-params.yml`

+## Installing additional Isolation Segments
+Use the add-additional-iso-segment pipeline and provide the params as specified in the sample template (without indexes) while modifying the network, replicator name, segment names.. and then run the pipeline for each additional iso-segment.
+The network should have already been created using nsx-edge-gen (following the ISOZONE-0* marker).
+Atmost 3 iso segments are supported.
+Any additional segments would require extending the nsx-edge-list and nsx-edge-gen tasks along with the pipeline constructs.

-**To use this pipeline create the env1-params.yml file with the following sample.
+**To use this pipeline to create the env1-params.yml file with the following sample.
 Replace all variables commented as `REQUIRED`!!!**

 ```
 #########################